 Many Canadian RV owners are not full-time RVers themselves.
 Most RVers in Canada can fall under the category of living the part-time RV life, usually from spring to autumn.
 Most part-time RVers don't have the availably to go on RV adventures for a full eight months out of the year, which leaves their RVs dormant in parking lots, RV parks, or RV storages.

 Instead of letting their RVs sit unused for weeks, or even months on end, some RVers have embraced the sharing economy that has allowed them to earn extra income by renting out their RVs to other travellers.
 And if you want to rent your RV, you will definitely need to have RV rental insurance to cover any accidental damages, theft, or even vandalism.

 RVezy offers a first-in-Canada insurance product that fully covers your RV during all trips booked through Rvezy.com.
-And best of all, it's FREE!
-Yes, that's right, we said free!
+And best of all, it's completely included when you list your RV through us!
 All you have to do is list your RV for rent with Rvezy.com.